 Paul Anthony Smith is a Brooklyn-based artist from Jamaica, educated at the Kansas City Art Institute and the New World School of the Arts in Miami, Florida.
-His photograph adopts a very painterly approach, focusing on themes of disguise and revelation to combine imagery of Caribbean landscape and portraiture.
-The series presented in Interference is his Grey Area series, along with one photograph outside the series, Only in America.
+Smith’s work focuses on themes of disguise and revelation, using a very painterly approach to his photography to combine both the imagery of landscape and portraiture of the Caribbean and Jamaica in a “picotage” format.
+The series presented in Interference is his Grey Area series, along with one painting outside the series, Only in AMerica.

 Andre Bradley is a graduate of Hampshire College and received an MFA from the Rhode Island School of Design.
-His work on view here can be seen as an extension of his critically-acclaimed Dark Archives series, which also interweaves his writing and photographs with family snapshots, in an attempt to disrupt the linguistic and visual constrictions placed on black males.
+Interference can be seen as an extension of his critically-acclaimed Dark Archives series, which also interweaves his writing and photographs with pictures from his family archive, in an attempt to disrupt the linguistic and visual constrictions placed on black males.